NDSEG Fellowship Tips

 2021 update!
 Welcome to another year of NDSEG, who’s ready to get hurt?
 Seriously though, good luck to anyone applying and if you see anything here that is not currently correct please let me know (comment, email, carrier pigeon, sky writing, Ouija Board, whatever) and I’ll make an honest attempt to edit this as quickly as possible.
 If all else fails and you don’t get awarded, remember there are other pathways to funding, I just recently found one for myself, so just stick with it.

-This was an update from last year but an important one that applies forever and always:
+This was an update from the second year of this post but an important one that applies forever and always:

 One last helpful tip, if you need to reach out to a PI, but don’t know how (or aren’t incredibly confident in your ability to do so) I wrote a little guide to help you out, which you can find here.
 Again, good luck!
 I’m excited to see who gets awarded!